Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/the-future-of-web-ides.md

 ### Web IDE

 These days popularity of the text editors made completely on top of web technologies is growing fast.
-Probably, you have heared about such products as Cloud9, Koding or even Atom.io from GitHub released recently.
+Probably, you have heard about such products as Cloud9, Koding or even Atom.io from GitHub released recently.
 Tens if not hundreds of new instances entering the stage.